Parents or guardians can use Skyward Family Access to report a student absence or call one of the following phone numbers:

 Pamela A. Hittinger

 Food Service Supervisor

-Student medical cards should be completed and returned to Lehigh Career & Technical Institute at New Student Orientation or on the first day of school.
-The cards are included in welcome packets mailed to students’ homes each August.
+Student medical forms should be completed and returned to Lehigh Career & Technical Institute by New Student Orientation or the first day of school.
+The online forms are accessible through Skyward.

 Student Medication Form

 The parent or guardian of a student who needs to carry or use medication during the school day should complete a medication form and return it to Lehigh Career & Technical Institute immediately.
 If medication is necessary for a chronic condition, a new form should be submitted at the beginning of each school year.
 With the exception of diabetes supplies, EpiPens and inhalers, student medications must be brought to the school by a parent or guardian along with written authorization from a healthcare provider.